 All owners and managerial officials must pass the background study for the provider to complete enrollment.

-You must wait until receiving notice from DHS licensing before allowing the person to provide direct care services to an MHCP recipient.
+You must wait until receiving notice from DHS licensing before allowing the person to provide direct care services to an MHCP member.

 Owners and managing employees must complete a background study for the following: